2017 Morris Award finalists announced

 More information on the finalists and the award can be found on the Morris Award page.
 Publishers and library staff can purchase finalist seals to place on the finalist titles at www.ala.org/awardsgrants/seals.
 For more information on the Morris Award or YALSA’s other young adult literature awards, please visit www.ala.org/yalsa/booklists.

-YALSA will host a reception honoring the finalists and the winner, as well as YALSA’s Nonfiction Award finalists and winner, from 10:30 a.m. to noon on Jan.
-11 at Boston Convention & Exhibition Center, room 205BC.
-See a full list of YALSA’s events and programs at Midwinter on YALSA’s Midwinter wiki page.
+YALSA will host a reception honoring the finalists and the winner, as well as YALSA’s Nonfiction Award finalists and winner, at the American Library Association’s Midwinter Meeting from 10:30 a.m. to noon on Jan.
+23 at the Georgia World Congress Center, room B302.
+See a full list of YALSA’s events and programs at the Midwinter Meeting on YALSA’s Midwinter wiki page.